Woman looking pensive and downward, hand on head, other arm across legs

 As a result, many survivors experience a confusing internal reality where they can:

-This emotional conflict can make self-trust feel even more fragile.
+This emotional conflict makes self-trust feel even more fragile.

 If you still feel emotional echoes of the relationship, it does not erase your clarity.